Eileen Gray: Architecture

 When E-1027 was finished, Badovici devoted an edition of his magazine to it and announced himself as its joint architect.
-This claim was disproven by Jennifer Goff, a curator at the National Museum of Ireland.
+This claim is disputed by Jennifer Goff, a curator at the National Museum of Ireland.
 According to Goff's research all extant plans of the house were in Gray's hand alone and “Badovici’s role was firstly client and secondly consultant architect.”
 In her six-year collaboration with Badovici, Gray was able to create 9 buildings and renovations, 4 of which were credited to Badovici.

 Gray and Badovici broke up and in 1931 Gray started work on a new house, Tempe à Pailla, above the nearby town of Menton.
 The name Tempe à Pailla is translated into English as "Time and Hay" and references a Provençal proverb that say both are needed for figs to ripen.
 It was a small two bedroom house with a large terrace.
 Much of the furniture was transformable, including expandable wardrobes and a dining banquette that both folded for storage and could be turned into an occasional table.
 With Tempe à Pailla, Gray moved away from Le Corbusier's free plan ideal and created more separate spaces while maximizing the house's panoramic views.
 Gray's design also maximized airflow and natural light with features such as shuttered windows and skylights.
 Gray's multi-level kitchen was influenced by Margarete Schütte-Lihotzky's Frankfurt Kitchen.